potjerodekool/nabu/README.md

         };
     }

-The JPA knowns which operator operations make sence.
+The JPA knows which operator operations make sense.
 And if you use a Root object which Entity it represents and which properties it has.

 # IDE support